yipeichan/yipeichan.github.io/pricingWholelifeInsurance.md

 <br>
 <br>
 <font color="black"><b>- Benefits</b></font><br>
 The benefit part is where I set the amnount of coverage should death or total disability occur, and the amount of annuity to give out to the beneficiary upon the existence of the insured.
-The benefit part is written as follow,<br>
+The benefit part is written as follow,<br></div>

 ```python
 # benefit of death/ total disability coverage and annuity payment